 And did he sing.
 I was stunned.
 Before I knew it I was sitting there with tears running down both cheeks, absolutely mesmerized, thrilled by the music (I am a romantic at heart).
-Try as I would, I couldn't help it.
+Try as I would to hold the tears back, I couldn't help it.
 The music was overwhelming wonderful and I was swept away before I could catch myself and resist.
 That was just how it was.

 And so it went.
 It was a great lesson to me and a great concert.
 Humperdinck had the audience, including me, in the palm of his hand and he took us on a trip we did not know how to take for ourselves.
 It was incredible.
+That is one story from the Leelanau.